Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 ## Deploy the solution

 This solution uses the Azure Dev CLI to set up Azure services and deploy the code.
 Deploying the code requires the creation of Azure services, configuration of permissions,and creating Azure AD App Registrations.
-[Follow the implementation guidelines](implementation.md) to deploy the code to Azure and local development.
+[Follow the deployment guidelines](deploy-solution.md) to deploy the code to Azure and local development.

 ## Components